zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_proxy/_index.md

 ## Deployment Option 2: ARM template with Azure CLI

 As mentioned, this deployment will leverage ARM templates.
-You will deploy a single ARM template at subscription scope that will deploy resources to the Azure's resource group as well as the "On-premises" resources that will be onboarded to Azure Arc.

 - Clone the Azure Arc Jumpstart repository